 Program on Science, Technology and Society at Harvard|

-Anna M. Agathangelou is a Visiting Research Fellow with the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government.
+Anna M. Agathangelou is an Associate Professor in the Department of Political Science at York University.
+She was a Visiting Research Fellow with the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government in 2014-2015.
 Her current research focuses on corporeality and the use of science, technology, and law knowledge in global power shifts and social order.
 She is also currently engaged in a study of the global and political dimensions of post-conflict DNA identification of the missing and disappeared in a variety of contexts.
 While at Harvard, Anna is working on two projects: (1) writing a book that focuses on the use of the genetic technology of DNA, law and science in post-conflict humanitarian projects; its title is Emerging Legal and Forensic Bioconstitutional Order(s) in Post-Conflict Cyprus; and (2) organizing a project focusing on the dialogue of International Relations with STS, engaging the relations of epistemology, materiality, and social order; the project’s title is Worlding STS: The Biography of Sheila Jasanoff.

 At York University, Dr. Agathangelou is an Associate Professor in Political Science with a focus on Postcolonial theory, International Political Economy, Transnational Feminisms, and Racialization and Bodies in world politics.
 Last term, she was a visiting participant of the with the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government.
 Currently, she is involved with a group of international scholars engaging with the emergence of political economic networks and infrastructures in post-conflict reconstruction.
 She is also involved in an international project titled Cosmopolitanism & the Local in Science & Nature: Creating an East/West Partnership with a focus on organizing an international conference on the governance of biomedical technologies and emerging socio-technical imaginaries (Jasanoff).
 The focus is on the Asian regional formation of epistemologies, materiality and social order with a comparative analysis of ethical, legal, and political responses in Singapore, China, Canada, and India.